grisha/grisha.github.com/source/_posts/2015-03-28-on-time-series.markdown

 ---
 layout: post
-title: "Is Time Series even a Thing?"
+title: "On Time Series"
 date: 2015-03-28 15:40
 comments: true
 categories:
 ---

-## The Great Reversal
+## Is it a even thing?

 Time Series is on its way to becoming a buzzword in the Big Data circles.
 This has to do with the looming Internet of Things which